The Definitive Guide To Long-Distance Hiking

-Follow the footsteps of many before you on this route with vast, medieval, European history.
+Follow the footsteps of many before on this route rich with medieval European history.
 There are numerous routes from which to choose for your pilgrimage, all ending at Santiago de Compostela.
-This is a popular route, and destination for many across the globe.
-Expect to see many other people, bicyclists, and horses along the way.
+This is a popular course and destination for many across the globe, attracting tens of thousands of visitors each year.

-Physical ailments and injuries are, probably, the leading cause of thru-hikers stopping short of their intended goal.
-Consider for a moment what you are asking of your body before beginning a long distance thru-hike.
+Physical ailments and injuries are the leading cause of stopping a thru-hikers attempt short of their intended goal.
+Consider for a moment what you are asking of your body before beginning a long-distance, extended trek over ever-changing terrain.

-You will be hiking 10+ miles every day through undulating, rocky, rooted, mountainous terrain, including stream crossing and scrambles.
-Your feet, ankles, calves, quads, and knees will be under constant stress and will, likely, require constant attention to keep healthy and capable of moving forward.
+You will be trekking 10+ miles every day through undulating, rocky, rooted, mountainous terrain, including stream crossings and scrambles.
+Your feet, ankles, calves, quads, and knees will be under constant stress and will likely require constant attention to keep healthy and capable of moving forward.